miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 ## Autoencoding ear images {#vae-ear}
 [//]: # (intro)
-The limitations of anthropometric measurements mentioned in section \ref{anthr}, together with with the limits of their predicting power highlighted by a previous work [@miccini_estimation_2019], prompted the exploration of alternative features to be used in HRTF prediction tasks.
+The limitations of anthropometric measurements mentioned in Section \ref{anthr}, together with with the limits of their predicting power highlighted by a previous work [@miccini_estimation_2019], prompted the exploration of alternative features to be used in HRTF prediction tasks.
 Features from pinna images have been previously extracted using convolutional neural networks, for the purpose of biometrics-based identification [@bansal_convolutional_2019].
 Thus, convolutional layers have been employed in a variational autoencoder in order to derive salient features from its compact representation in an unsupervised manner.